 The movie line-up changes every few weeks, so check back often.
 Click here for the current line-up.
-The schedule is expected to be announced Monday, June 1.

-Times have changed, as they no longer use speakers with dangling wires.
 You must have a working FM car stereo or portable radio in order to hear the films.
 (Note: Radio apps do not work because they don’t stream the sound through the Internet.)